Ptolemy2002/v2x-f24-app/express/README.md

 # V2X Fall 2024 App - Express Server
-Before running this, you must be authorized with Google Cloud with an account that has access to the project, and therefore our bucket.
-To do so, simply run `gcloud auth login` and follow the instructions.
+Before running this, you must authorize ADC with Google Cloud Platform.
+You can do this by running `gcloud auth application-default login` in the terminal.
+More information can be found [here](https://cloud.google.com/docs/authentication/application-default-credentials#personal).

 ## Commands
 The following commands exist in the project: